sbridewell/ConsoleGems/README.md

 # ConsoleGems
 Using ConsoleGems you can build console applications with a rich user experience which are easily unit testable.

+Want to get straight to some example code?
+Take a look at the [Demos](Demos) folder for some examples of how to use ConsoleGems with dependency injection, as well as working examples of using menus, commands, colourful console output amd auto-complete.

 <!--TOC-->
   - [IConsole](#iconsole)
     - [Happy with monocrome?](#happy-with-monocrome)